Wall Street Pummels Riot Blockchain Inc. (RIOT) After Recent Earnings Report

 RIOT’s Market Performance

-RIOT stocks went down by -18.13% for the week, with a monthly jump of 22.89% and a quarterly performance of 1.26%, while its annual performance rate touched 503.00%.
-The volatility ratio for the week stands at 11.02% while the volatility levels for the past 30 days are set at 9.50% for Riot Blockchain Inc..
-The simple moving average for the period of the last 20 days is 8.12% for RIOT stocks with a simple moving average of -1.69% for the last 200 days.
+RIOT stocks went up by 3.84% for the week, with a monthly jump of 31.33% and a quarterly performance of -9.46%, while its annual performance rate touched 393.22%.
+The volatility ratio for the week stands at 9.46% while the volatility levels for the past 30 days are set at 10.29% for Riot Blockchain Inc..
+The simple moving average for the period of the last 20 days is -0.11% for RIOT stocks with a simple moving average of -5.25% for the last 200 days.

 Analysts’ Opinion of RIOT